jforget/raku-Hamilton2/doc/Hamilton.en.md

 neighbours  within its  Y2015-region.
 Yet,  we find  a regional  path, composed of one single node and no edge.

+Another case, exemplified by Wales in  the Britannia map, is not dealt with at initialisation time.
+For  game reasons, Cornwall and Devon are assigned to  Wales instead of  England.
+If  we do discard  the coastal links, then Wales is not a connected  graph, it has a Cornwall + Devon connected  component,  plus  a  main connected  component  (Powys  and others).
+This   case  is   not  dealt   with  during   the  programme initialisation.
+The  programme will try to  generate Hamiltonian paths nevertheless.
+Since  Cornwall and Devon  are dead ends,  the programme will generate either `COR → DEV` or  `DEV → COR`, then it will fail to extend this partial path.
+The  generation programme will soon end with a  "failed" result,  as expected,  but it  will still  have run  for a little while.

 FIFO or LIFO?
 -------------